christophenne/glasskube-argocd-demo/README.md

 ## General Setup

-First, let's discuss how we are going to do it: We will follow the [Apps of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps), and therefore have one Application for every installed Glasskube package, and one Application for Glasskube itself.
+First, let's discuss how we are going to do it: We make use of ArgoCDs [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/), and therefore will have one Application for every installed Glasskube package, and one Application for Glasskube itself.

 TBA